i-ankit25/Library_automation/README.md

 # Library_automation

-This project,in the field of automation,is an attempt to reduce human assistance in functioning of a library.This project uses Computer Vision and Image Processing for Issue and Return of books in a easy to use 'Python-Django'based web application.
-It allows for quicker and more efficient cataloging and maintainig digital records of books and users that can be easily accessed.
+This project,in the field of automation,is an attempt to reduce human assistance in the functioning of a library.This project uses Computer Vision and Image Processing for Issue and Return of books in a easy to use 'Python-Django'based web application.
+It allows for quicker and more efficient cataloging and maintainig digital records of books and users in a easily accessible form.

 ## Features